zerohnh/Surfing/README.md

 - Uninstall the module from the Magisk Manager, Kernelsu Manager, or APatch application. [👉🏻Removal Command](https://github.com/MoGuangYu/Surfing/blob/main/uninstall.sh#L3-L4)

-> Uninstalling this module through the manager will completely uninstall all corresponding services and components
+> Uninstalling this module through the manager will uninstall all corresponding service data.
+Web and other tile apps need to be uninstalled manually.

 ## Wiki